-- Marriage.
-Don’t be afraid to put your marriage first.
+- Partner.
+Don’t be afraid to put your partner first.
 Arrange a babysitter and spend time with your partner.
-A loving marriage is the backbone of a family and teaches your children crucial lessons about relationships.
+A loving relationship is the backbone of a family and teaches your children crucial lessons about relationships.

 - Individuals.
 Each member of your family is an individual but because we spend so much time around them we can easily 'habituate', this means we stop noticing their individual qualities.
 Take a step back and appreciate your family member’s unique abilities and personality, this will help you to value you them more.

 - Love and respect one another.
 In school, children are taught to respect others, but this message is often ignored at home.
 If your children see you and your partner respecting one another, this will set an example and they will be more likely to respect their siblings and others.

 - Interact with each family member.
 If you have more than one child, spend time with each child individually each day.
 This will make the child feel special and strengthen bonds between you.